 Growing and going to school, we learned about inheritance in many ways.
 As a child, you grow up and you may hear how you look just like one of your relatives.
 Perhaps, you learned about inheritance by receiving hand-me-downs from an older sibling or a gift that once belonged to a relative.

 In school, I distinctly remember learning about Gregor Mendel and his theories of biological inheritance during the late 1860s.
-I'm sure sure we all remember about Punnett squares and how recessive or dominant traits are passed down from parents to offspring.
+I'm sure we all remember about Punnett squares and how recessive or dominant traits are passed down from parent to offspring.

 A similar thing happens in classes in object-oriented programming.
 Sometimes you may find that you need to inherit methods from a class.
 Let's start with an example: